 Normally, a variable should be initialized once only or at least be cleared, using mpfr_clear, between initializations.
-To change the precision of a variable which has already been initialized, use mpfr_set_prec.
+To change the precision of a variable that has already been initialized, use mpfr_set_prec or mpfr_prec_round; note that if the precision is decreased, the unused memory will not be freed, so that it may be wise to choose a large enough initial precision in order to avoid reallocations.
 The precision prec must be an integer between MPFR_PREC_MIN and MPFR_PREC_MAX (otherwise the behavior is undefined).